 I love falling asleep on sleeper trains.
 I find that there’s something soothing about the motion of the train on the rails.
 This journey, from Chiang Mai to Bangkok, is perfect for just that.

 The Chiang Mai to Bangkok train journey takes around 12 hours, if you take the express / super rapid option.
 There’s a choice of two express trains: one leaving at 5pm and one leaving at 6pm from Chiang Mai.
 There are also a couple of slower trains available that leave earlier in the day, but these tend to arrive in Bangkok in the middle of the night, and are older trains.
 The express trains arrive in Bangkok at 05.25 and 06.25am respectively, although both times that I’ve taken the train from Chaing Mai to Bangkok, it was about an hour late.

 Either way, the length of the journey is perfect for getting a good amount of shut-eye!

 A few hours into the journey, train staff come around and pull down the upper bunks, convert the lower bunks, and make-up the beds with clean linen.
-Both times I’ve taken the night this trip I’ve opted for second class sleeper: so I can’t attest to first class luxury, but 2nd class has always been a wonderful experience for me.
+Both times I’ve taken this train, I’ve opted for second class sleeper: so I can’t attest to first class luxury, but 2nd class has always been a wonderful experience for me.

 Arriving into Bangkok in the early morning, this time I was greeted with a ruby-red sunrise, creeping through the gaps in-between skyscrapers and flyovers as we crawled into Bangkok.
 Walking out into the early morning sunshine from Bangkok’s Hualamphong station provides a rare chance to see the city in a cleaner early morning light: after street life has already begun, but before other travellers are up!

 I’d also enjoy doing the reverse journey, taking the sleeper train from Bangkok to Chiang Mai, where the early morning view is of the mountains and countryside houses surrounding Chiang Mai, as opposed to the concrete jungle of Bangkok.

 Classes of Travel, Planning & Booking for Chiang Mai Bangkok Trains.